 The pork is fork-tender, the beans creamy and rich, and the dense sauce that holds it all together tastes of sage, rosemary, and a hint of fennel.

-This recipe deserves a permanent place on your dinner schedule, and here’s why:
+This slow cooker pork and beans recipe deserves a permanent place on your dinner schedule, and here’s why:

 Pour yourself a bottle of wine, my friends.
 Dinner is waiting!

 - 1 pound dried Navy beans, rinsed and picked over for debris

 - 1 quart (4 cups) low sodium chicken broth

 - 2 bay leaves